cicsdev/cics-java-liberty-mq-jms/blog.md

 }
 ```

-**4.** The `JMSContext` is created in a try-with-resources block and
-obtains a connection from the underlying connection pool
+The `JMSContext` is created in a try-with-resources block and obtains a connection from the underlying connection pool

-**6.** When an application needs to receive messages it uses the
-`createConsumer()` method to create a `JMSConsumer` object.
+When an application needs to receive messages it uses the `createConsumer()` method to create a `JMSConsumer` object.

-**12-20.** The queue is read in a loop until the maximum depth count is
-exceeded or no more data is returned.
+The queue is then read in a loop until the maximum depth count is exceeded or no more data is returned.

-**13.** The `receiveBodyNoWait(String.class)` method is called which
-will return the JMS message body as a string, if one is immediately
-available.
-Note that alternative versions of this method are available
-which will block for a specified timeout period.
+The `receiveBodyNoWait(String.class)` method is called which will return the JMS message body as a string, if one is immediately available.
+Note that alternative versions of this method are available which will block for a specified timeout period.

 ### Deploying the servlet